LokeshAravapalli/P2_Project_ImageEditor/README.md

 In "effect"Interface.cpp we have called our function which we have defined in "effect".cpp

 Inside src/main/java/com/iiitb/imageEffectApplication we have created "effectImplementations" package.
 For each effect we have created "effect"Effcet.java for each effect.
 In that we have implemented the interface of appropriate base effcets.
+Each effect class has an apply method that calls the "effect"Intaeface.apply"effect".
+This apply method also calls addLog method of logging service.

 In src/main/java/com/iiitb/imageEffectApplication/service we have completed LoggingService.java.
+In src/main/java/com/iiitb/imageEffectApplication/service/PhotoEffectService.java we have created objects of Effects written in effectImplementations package applied effects after setting parameter if needed.

+### Effects Implmeted:
+* Brightness

 ## Contribution